Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Oktober 2025 22.29.09 UTC
+- WIB: Jumat, 24 Oktober 2025 23.34.46 UTC
-- WITA: Jumat, 24 Oktober 2025 23.29.09 UTC
+- WITA: Sabtu, 25 Oktober 2025 00.34.46 UTC
-- WIT: Sabtu, 25 Oktober 2025 00.29.09 UTC
+- WIT: Sabtu, 25 Oktober 2025 01.34.46 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success